MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/Troubleshooting-Domain-Controller-Deployment.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-> <a class="button is-primary" href="https://vsa.services.microsoft.com/v1.0/?partnerId=7d74cf73-5217-4008-833f-87a1a278f2cb&flowId=DMC&initialQuery=31806257" target='_blank'>**Try our Virtual Agent**</a> - It can help you quickly identify and fix common Active Directory replication issues.
+> <button type="button><a href="https://vsa.services.microsoft.com/v1.0/?partnerId=7d74cf73-5217-4008-833f-87a1a278f2cb&flowId=DMC&initialQuery=31806257" target='_blank'>Try our Virtual Agent</a></button> - It can help you quickly identify and fix common Active Directory replication issues.

 This topic covers detailed methodology on troubleshooting domain controller configuration and deployment.